reymanov/Into-The-Wild/README.md

 # Into The Wild

-Project of adventure & photography focused group landing page
+Landing page project of adventure & photography focused group

 ## Live Preview